Asiah Aman: Personal life and death

 In 1955, Asiah married Ismail Kassim, a Malay singer whom she had previously met whilst working at Radio Malaya.
 Ismail died on 17 September 1994 in a motorcycle accident.
 She had five children with him, spending most of her time taking care of them and teaching them music.
 Among her children included Cultural Medallion recipient Iskandar Ismail (1956–2014).
 Asiah was also known for her interest in fashion, having designed and sewn together a few custom kebayas and baju kurungs.
 She had created her own fashion business, where she sold a modernised version of the kebaya that other female celebrities wore.

 In 2015, a tribute concert at the Esplanade – Theatres on the Bay, titled Si Cempaka Biru – Celebrating The Life of Nona Asiah, was held for her.
 It was organised by Najip Ali and included actors such as Imam Shah, who was her grandson.
 That same year, it was reported that she lived in a terrace house in Eunos.
 In 2016, she was awarded the Cultural Medallion alongside artist Koh Mun Hong.
 Asiah stated upon her conferment that "It should have happened 10 years ago" and that she was "too old to receive this now", but nonetheless "never expected [that she] would get the award."
 She was inducted into the Singapore Women's Hall of Fame in 2022.

 On 30 July 2024, Asiah died at Changi General Hospital of heart complications at 94.
-She had been at the hospital for the past two months suffering from heart, kidney, and lung problems.
+She had been at the hospital for the previous two months suffering from heart, kidney, and lung problems.
 The following day, Asiah was brought to Ba'alwie Mosque and was buried at a Muslim cemetery in Lim Chu Kang.
 Imam stated that she had been suffering from dementia in her later life.